GospelSounders/adventhymnals/content/02.christ-in-song/06.401-500/08.471-480/06.I-Love-to-Tell-the-Story/docs.md

 I love to tell the story,
 For some have never heard
 The message of salvation
 From God's own holy word.

-Chorus:
-I love to tell the story;
-'Twill be my theme in glory
-To tell the old, old story
-Of Jesus and his love.
+[Chorus]

 4.
 I love to tell the story;